sysbiomed/glmSparseNet/README.md

     ##  [1]  6  7  4  6  6  9  9  8  7  4  9  8  7  7 10  6 10  6  5 10

-Plot the results of the `glmnet` run
+Plot the results of the `glmnet` run.

 ``` r
 plot(fit1)